pydantic/pydantic/docs/usage/models.md

 ## Attribute copies

-Note that arguments passed to the constructor will be copied in order to perform validation and, where necessary, coercion.
+In many cases arguments passed to the constructor will be copied in order to perform validation and, where necessary, coercion.
 When constructing classes with data attributes, Pydantic copies the attributes in order to efficiently iterate over its elements for validation.

 In this example, note that the ID of the list changes after the class is constructed because it has been copied for validation.